HARFORD COUNTY CULTURAL ARTS BOARD

 Please contact us to find out more

-The Arts in Education Grant program is in place to enhance arts experiences for youth and other underserved populations in Harford County by utilizing the talents, skills, and creativity of Maryland-based professional teaching artists.
+The Arts in Education Grant program was developed to enhance arts experiences for youth and other underserved populations in Harford County by utilizing the talents, skills, and creativity of Maryland-based professional teaching artists and institutions.

 CLICK TO GO TO ARTS IN EDUCATION GRANTS WORKSPACE PORTAL TO APPLY NOW

-Get inspired watching this video from Young Audiences of Maryland
+Watching this video from Arts for Learning, formerly known as Young Audiences of Maryland

 FY21 Grant Recipients